-I am the author of the best-selling book, Losing Control, Finding Serenity, a ForeWord Reviews Book of the Year Award Finalist.
+I am the author of the best-selling, award winning books, Losing Control, Finding Serenity and The Gifts of Acceptance.
 Like most compulsive controllers, I was always driven to succeed.
 I graduated from UCLA with honors in business administration and finished in the top 5 percent of my class at the UCLA School of Law.

-While still in my twenties, I became a real estate instructor in the UCLA Extension Program and in my thirties I published a critically acclaimed, best-selling professional book, How to Invest in Real Estate Syndicates (Dow Jones-Irwin, 1978).
+While still in my twenties, I became a real estate instructor in the UCLA Extension Program and in my thirties I published a critically acclaimed, best-selling professional book, How to Invest in Real Estate Syndicates.

 But for all my achievements and success, I had no sense of inner peace and serenity.
 How could I?
 I was imprisoned by my fears, anger and anxieties—all bedfellows of controllers–and thus not open to the wonders all around me.

 After suffering a series of traumatic events and financial setbacks that I could not control—no matter how hard I tried—I finally began a new life journey based on letting go of control and accepting people and things as they are.
-I surrendered to the ups and downs and twists and turns of life, instead of resisting them and trying to control people and events.
+I learned to surrender to the ups and downs and twists and turns of life, instead of resisting them and trying to control people and events.

 Over many years, I learned effective tools and strategies for letting go of control and accepting “what is” with my family and friends, as well as in sports, creative endeavors, and the workplace.
-In the process, I became an artist, a published poet, a champion senior tennis player, the author of a best-selling personal growth book, a happily married man, and a much wiser parent—all while cutting my work time by more than half.
+In the process, I became an artist, a published poet, a successful businessman, a champion senior tennis player, a happily married man, and a much wiser parent—all while cutting my work time by more than half.

-In the process, I learned that the benefits of acceptance go well beyond just removing the need to control.
-Acceptance is also instrumental in reducing stress and anxiety (and associated burdens), revealing meaningful life choices, bringing us greater freedom, and forging stronger bonds in our close relationships—and much more.
-I am very excited that my new book on the subject, The Gifts of Acceptance: Embracing People and Things as They Are, will be published in Spring 2018.
+I learned that acceptance is the best antidote for excessive control.
+But the benefits of acceptance go well beyond just removing the need to control.
+Acceptance is also instrumental in reducing stress and anxiety (and associated burdens), revealing meaningful life choices, bringing us greater freedom, forging stronger bonds in our close relationships—and much more.